Creator4me/Exploratory-Data-Analysis-on-the-2019-Presidential-Election-in-Nigeria-Using-SQL/README.md

  - We omitted records associated with other parties to emphasize our attention on the two primary political entities.

 ### References
- - The Dataset used for this analysis was obained from Independent National Electoral Commission
+ - The Dataset used for this analysis was obtained from Independent National Electoral Commission(INEC)
    - [Download here](https://www.inecnigeria.org)